AshisPadhi/akp-python-app/README.md

-python sample app to test ci/cd using github actions.
+python sample app to test ci/cd using github actions